Savvy organisations can capitalise on modern workplace learning to attract talent and improve performance.

 Content creation and curation

 Enterprise learning is starting to stray away from stand-up teaching to become more deeply focused on content and courses that provide content, including courses that are delivered in shorter segments.
-Organizations need to leverage content tools (learning content management systems, app stores and marketplaces, video learning/capture platforms) that allow for quick access to fresh learning content, provide the ability to refresh existing content, create custom and user-generated content, as well as content tracking (new standards such as xAPI and learning records).
+Organisations need to leverage content tools (learning content management systems, app stores and marketplaces, video learning/capture platforms) that allow for quick access to fresh learning content, provide the ability to refresh existing content, create custom and user-generated content, as well as content tracking (new standards such as xAPI and learning records).

 Microlearning and just-in-time learning